raifcoonjah/Xtweaks-debloater/README.md

 - Yes, we usually test them on multiple devices running different versions of android for two to three weeks then post them if we didn't encounter any issues.

 ## Privacy
-Xtweaks cannot and doesn't have access to your pictures, Snapchat stories, contacts and more personal information, we only remove bloatware from your devices and that's it.
+Xtweaks cannot and doesn't have access to your pictures, Snapchat stories, meme folder, contacts and others, we only remove bloatware from your devices and that's it.
 Everything is done offline and locally.

 ## More info
 <a href="https://paypal.me/raifs" target="_blank"><img src="https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif" alt="host error!"></a>

-Copyright © 2020 <b>Xtweaks</b>.
 Xtweaks is not affliated with Samsung in any way possible.

 <b>Xtweaks</b> is licensed under the